Skip to content

 • --system-prompt <file>, when the flag pointed at a file path, is re-read from disk.

-Set smelt.settings.auto_reload = true to skip the manual F5: smelt watches ~/.config/smelt/, .smelt/, the nearest AGENTS.md, and the --system-prompt file (if any), debounces a 250 ms window, then runs /reload for you.
+smelt.settings.auto_reload defaults to true, so Lua config edits usually skip the manual F5: smelt watches Lua files under ~/.config/smelt/ and .smelt/, debounces a 250 ms window, then runs /reload for you.
 Edits that land while an agent turn is running or a modal dialog is open are deferred to the next quiet window.
+Prompt inputs such as AGENTS.md, SKILL.md, --system-prompt files, and markdown custom-command registration still require manual /reload.
+Existing markdown custom commands read their file body on each invocation, so content edits do not need reload unless you add, remove, or rename the command file.

 Surviving reload smoothly

-1. smelt.state(name) — JSON-shaped table that survives /reload (not restart).
+1. smelt.state.get(name) - JSON-shaped table that survives /reload (not restart).
 Persist your is_open / cursor / variant index here.

 2. opts.name = "..." on smelt.overlay.new, smelt.win.new, smelt.buf.new, and smelt.paint.register - opts the resource into hot-reload survival.
 The Rust-side structure stays in place; re-passing the same name on re-open swaps the layout / closure / contents atomically.
 Anonymous (no-name) resources get reaped each reload.